railscamp/railscamp-germany-2013/_posts/2013-05-29-join-us-for-another-epic-railscamp-germany.markdown

   information.
 If you want access, just request it.
 It's not necessary for anything other than looking at a few boring numbers, though. ;)

-We're also doing Google Hangouts from time to time, which are announced on Twitter.
+We're also doing regular Google Hangouts every Tuesday at 5pm.
+The URL is always shared on both IRC and Twitter.

 For session planning before and during the event, we will have a nice little Rails app, developed by the fine folks of [eurucamp](http://2013.eurucamp.org/).